JuhinJim2/Financial-Data-Warehouse-for-Business-Insights/README.md

     - Perform analysis on the speed, trajectory, and route of vessels to identify trends in maritime traffic.
     - Analyze weather data in correlation with vessel movement to understand how weather impacts shipping schedules and traffic.

-5. **Traffic Congestion Prediction:**
-    - Develop a model to predict congestion points in major shipping lanes, considering factors like port activity, historical traffic, and weather conditions.
-    - Use machine learning models like time series forecasting (e.g., ARIMA, LSTM) or regression models to predict delays and high-traffic zones.

 6. **Real-Time Dashboard and Visualization:**
     - Build a real-time dashboard using tools like **Grafana**, **Power BI**, or **Plotly Dash** to visualize the current positions of vessels on a map, weather conditions, and potential congestion points.
     - Display key performance metrics (e.g., number of vessels per region, average speed, weather impact) for maritime operators to make informed decisions.
     - Integrate interactive map features to track vessel movements, ports, and regions with heavy traffic.

-7. **Alerting System:**
-    - Set up an alert system that triggers notifications when:
-        - A vessel deviates from its planned route.
-        - Vessel congestion exceeds a threshold in critical shipping lanes.
-        - Weather conditions are expected to worsen, potentially affecting traffic.

 ## Data Model
 <img src="uber_data_model.png">